Overview of Smallbore Target Shooting Organisation & Competitions

 Leagues: Individual leagues are run for prone and air rifle and 3P over the winter months.
 For air rifle there is one round of 60 shots per month while for prone there are usually around eight match periods of 20 shots each.
 Divisions consist of between four and ten competitors, ranked on the basis of recent average scores.
 Entry is restricted to STS members.

 Championships: Championships for individuals run under strict ISSF rules are run each year by STS for 10m Air Rifle and Air Pistol, and also for 50m smallbore rifle in Prone and 3-Positions.
 These meetings attract competitors from around the UK, and are also shot using the Megalink electronic targets.
 The 50m events are held at the Denwood range in Aberdeen and the 10m events are held in (usually) a gymnasium hired for the occasion and specially kitted out with the targetry etc, which could be anywhere.
-In recent years it has been in Edinburgh.
+In recent years it has been in Edinburgh and is a joint rifle and pistol event.

 National League: Teams of five in divisions of six, ten shots per round over ten fortnightly rounds.
 Runs from October to March.
 Nationally, this is a very popular league, with over 40 divisions.
 There is a separate league for women only (teams of three).
 All competitors must be individual members of the NSRA.